A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

 And that is precisely when Christ first appeared to the Apostles … each of them … BUT Thomas.

-So then, Thomas was not afforded the revelation the rest were privileged with.
-Thus, is it any wonder why he was unable to embrace their stunning report?
+So, Thomas was not included in the revelation that the rest were privileged to.
+Thus, is it any wonder he could not embrace their stunning report?

-For certain, there would have been plenty of dialogue among them over the matter, which would have included Thomas’ questions and suspicions, along with their excited testimonies and attempts to persuade him that, “we really did see the Lord.”
+Indeed, there would have been plenty of dialogue among them, including Thomas’ questions and suspicions, their excited testimonies, and their attempts to persuade him that “we really did see the Lord.”

-It is so easy to overlook, when seeking to land on a point far from which this article will, that Thomas was in mourning.
-His Master and dear friend, Jesus, whom he faithfully loved and followed, was unfairly tried, and brutally murdered, just days prior.
+It is easy to overlook that Thomas was in mourning when seeking to land on a point far from which this article will.
+His master and dear friend, Jesus, whom he faithfully loved and followed, was taken from him, unjustly tried, and brutally murdered just days prior.

 We should then be able to appreciate that Thomas was, like the rest of them, scared.
 Probably deprived of sleep, under immense anxiety, and with deep sorrow.
 His grief would have been measurably confounded by the seemingly out-of-left-field peace his peers had suddenly come to enjoy.

-When we forget that, we are prone to examine Thomas via a lens that is blind to how his loneliness and pain would have been so greatly amplified by their sudden, confusing, jubilee.
+When we forget that, we are prone to examine Thomas through a lens blind to how their sudden, confusing jubilation would have greatly amplified his loneliness and pain.

 In a way, Thomas must have felt such complete isolation, on top of the grief and fear, that it almost seems cruel.
 As inconvenient as it may be for “that’ll preach,” the man's doubt was well-warranted.

-His faith was not able to be conformed to what others said, merely because they said it.
+His faith could not conform to what others said merely because they said it.
 How could it?

-This clearly carries forward that sense of St. Thomas that John’s gospel was intentional about giving his readers in chapter 11.
+This carries forward the sense of St. Thomas that John’s gospel intentionally gave his readers in chapter 11.
 And despite what the likes of Calvin may say, Thomas was not an obstinate thinker … but an independent one.

-When Thomas is at last confronted by the risen Lord, Christ says to him, “Stop doubting and believe.”
+When the risen Lord confronts Thomas, Christ tells him, “Stop doubting and believe.”

 While those who presuppose his weakness read this as a rebuke, a more proper rendering (according to D. A. Carson) is, “Do not be unbelieving ... but believing.”[2]